afreeorange/wiki.nikhil.io.articles/Configuring Spacewalk Server.md

 Weird Fonts in History Graphs
 =============================

-![Example of screwed up
-fonts](ProbeGraph.do.png "Example of screwed up fonts")

 Spacewalk uses jFreeChart for graphing. jFreeChart relies on the JVM for font configuration.
 This is found in the `$JAVAHOME/lib/fontconfig.*` files (there's [more